usptact/factorial-hmm/README.md

+# *WARNING*: This code has been generated using AI and likely contains bugs!

 # Factorial Hidden Markov Model (FHMM) Variants

 This project implements two approaches to Factorial Hidden Markov Models for modeling time series data as a sum of multiple independent Markov chains.